Castro, Chile: Colonial fort system

 During colonial times, Castro was the site of a small fort system made up of Fuerte de Castro, Batería marítima de Castro and Fortín de Tauco.
 The last fortification is not located in Castro proper but a few kilometers south along Estero de Castro.
 Only the remnants of Fortín de Tauco can be found at present, there are no known vestiges of the two fortifications that were located in what is now the city of Castro.

-Traffic connections

-The city is accessed by land by Route 5.
+Transportation

+The city is accessed by Route 5 which connects to mainland Chile via ferry.
+Currently the Chacao Channel bridge is under construction and is expected to connect Chiloe Island to the mainland in 2025.
 From Castro nearly every village of Chiloé is easily accessible on a good paved road.
 There are good bus connections to most of the villages as well.
 The bus terminal is close to the central town square.

 Since November 2012, domestic flights connecting the Island with the rest of the country arrive to Mocopulli Airport four times a week.

 The railway line from Castro to Ancud was destroyed by the earthquake in 1960 and not rebuilt.

 Sports

-The city is home to Deportes Castro, 2012 champion of the Liga Nacional de Básquetbol de Chile.
+The city is home to Deportes Castro, a professional basketball team that was the 2012 champion of the Liga Nacional de Básquetbol de Chile.
 The team plays its home games in the Gimnasio Fiscal de Castro.

+Climate

+Castro has a warm-summer Mediterranean climate (Köppen: Csb), (Trewartha: Dolk), closely bordering on a temperate oceanic climate (Köppen: Cfb).

+Daily mean temperatures range from 7.3 C in July to 15.9 C in both January and February.

+Castro receives, on average, 1598.5 mm of precipitation annually.
+The driest month of the year is February, with 39.7 mm average precipitation and the wettest is July, with 293.1 mm average precipitation.